nosferalatu/nosferalatu.github.io.source/content/DerivativeAndLogarithmOfTransforms.md

 <script type="module" src="/js/three.js/VRButton.js"></script>
 <script src="/js/lil-gui/lil-gui@0.17.umd.js"></script>
 <script src="/js/VectorField.js"></script>

+The source code for the applet can be found [here](../../js/VectorField.js), which includes an implementation of closed-form log() and exp() for rigid body transforms.

 Next, I'll describe how to compute the interpolated transform and the velocity vector field you see in this example.